Mohanavadivel-git/caasworkshop/lesson1.4.md

 If you have no experience with container images, you should check out the [Get Started](https://docs.docker.com/get-started/) tutorial on Docker's website.

 The springboot sample app has a build script at [`image/build.sh`](https://github.ford.com/JPOTTE46/samples/blob/master/springboot/image/build.sh) to make building a container image easier.
-Feel free to review the build script by clicking the above link, in a text editor, or in the terminal with `cat /home/vagrant/containers/springboot/image/build.sh`.
 The build script sets up the environment variables necessary to use Ford's web proxy server as required.
 It then builds the container image using a tool call Buildah.

 > Note that Red Hat, Ford's CaaS vendor, is promoting the use of the Buildah tool over Docker, so the build scripts in these samples use Buildah.
 If you're familiar with Docker, you will find Buildah behaves almost identically.
 This [blog](https://www.projectatomic.io/blog/2017/11/getting-started-with-buildah/) and this [Red Hat doc](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8-beta/html/building_running_and_managing_containers/building-container-images-with-buildah_building-running-and-managing-containers) have some basic Buildah examples.

 The springboot sample app also has a Dockerfile at [`image/Dockerfile`](https://github.ford.com/JPOTTE46/samples/blob/master/springboot/image/Dockerfile) that defines the container image to be built when the build script is executed.
-Feel free to review the Dockerfile clicking the link above, in a text editor, or in the terminal with `cat /home/vagrant/containers/springboot/image/Dockerfile`.
 As an app team deploying an app to Ford's CaaS environment, you will be responsible for developing and maintaining your app's Dockerfile.

 Now, if you're ready to build the container image, run the `image/build.sh` script for the sample app you plan to deploy.
 For example: